-There are a number of pill dispensers with remote monitoring features that can be a great help for seniors with dementia.
+Several pill dispensers with remote monitoring features can be a great help for seniors with dementia.
 These pill dispensers can alert caregivers when a dose is missed, so there is no need to worry about forgetting to give the medication.

-Some systems even prompt the senior to take their medications through an app or phone call from a central monitoring service.
+Some systems even prompt seniors to take their medications through an app or phone call from a central monitoring service.

 10 Questions to Ask Before Purchasing a Pill Dispenser for Someone With Dementia

-When caring for a loved one with dementia, it is important to ensure they are taking their prescribed medications on time.
+When caring for a loved one with dementia, it is important to ensure they take their prescribed medications on time.
 One way to make sure this happens is to purchase a pill dispenser for them.

 Here are some things to consider before making this purchase:

-1. What type of pill dispenser is best for the person with dementia?
+1. What type of pill dispenser is best for a person with dementia?

-There are several types of pill dispensers available, and each has its own advantages and disadvantages.
+Several types of pill dispensers are available, and each has advantages and disadvantages.
 Some require minimal setup, while others require more advanced programming or adjustments.
-It is important to choose the right type of dispenser for the individual’s needs.
+Choosing the right dispenser type is important for the individual’s needs.

 2. What features should the pill dispenser have?